-The process begins with 45 high school guidance counselors and/or leadership educators in our service region selecting one student from each school to compete for one of four delegate positions.
-Applicants should be successful in academics, engaged in extra-curricular activities and/or community service and have demonstrated leadership potential.
+Applicants should be successful in academics, engaged in extracurricular activities and/or community service, and have demonstrated leadership potential.
 Applicants are evaluated on short-answer and essay questions, as well as letters of recommendation.

-A panel of business, community and university leaders will interview the top 10 finalists at the Jackson EMC corporate office in Jefferson, GA.
-The competition is designed to reward well-rounded high school sophomores and juniors with leadership potential or experience in their schools and communities.
+A panel of business, community and university leaders will interview the top 10 finalists in late March in a virtual setting.
+The competition is designed to recognize well-rounded high school sophomores and/or juniors with leadership potential or experience in their schools and communities.
 Successful delegates have demonstrated poise, articulation, tenacity, and a heart for service.